NickBKeenan/ZLFP10Thermostat/README.md

 There are five connections coming out of the fan coil unit:
 * There is a gray 4-wire terminal block on the PCB, the connections are labeled 12V, 485A, 485B, and ground.
 Three of them are used:
   ** Ground goes to the ground "bus"
-  ** 485 A goes to the "A" screw terminal on the 485Max chip (On my unit 485A and B came with wires attached and Wago connectors on them)
+  ** 485 A goes to the "A" screw terminal on the 485Max chip (On my unit 485A and B came with wires attached and Wago connectors on them.
+The A wire is gray and he B wire is Green.
+Gray goes to A on the 485Max chip and Green goes to B.)
   ** 485 B goes to the "B" screw terminal on the 485Max chip
 * There is a four-pin connector about a half inch away from that terminal block ** Pin 1 is labeled 5V, it connects to the Vin pin of the Arduino